dcyoung23/msba504-fa24/resources/resources.md

 # Resources

-On this page, you will find a navigational structure for all resources.
+On this page, you will find a navigational structure for all demo and lab resources.